Complexlity/bountychain-old/README.md

 # BountyChain

 BountyChain is a decentralized bounty platform that allows users to create bounties, complete them, and earn rewards in a decentralized way.
 It is peer-to-peer, and anyone can create a bounty and complete it.
-The platform is responsible for streamlining the creation and payment process by making it work in just on button click rather than the multi step in traditional processes
+The platform is responsible for streamlining the creation and payment process by making it work in just on button click rather than the multi step in traditional processes.

 LIVE: [https://bountychain.xyz](https://bountychain.xyz)